talhaakkaya/rflos/README.md

 5. **Review Results**:
    - Check the status (CLEAR or BLOCKED)
    - View the elevation profile chart with Earth's curvature and Fresnel zone
-   - See Free Space Path Loss and Fresnel zone radius
+   - See Free Space Path Loss, Fresnel zone radius, and clearance percentage
+   - **Antenna Aiming** section shows:
+     - Azimuth (compass bearing) for both directions with cardinal directions
+     - Elevation angle (vertical pointing angle) for both directions
+     - Interactive compass visualization when chart is expanded
    - Hover over the chart to see precise locations on the map
    - Click ⬆ to expand the chart for detailed analysis
+   - Click ⇅ to reverse calculation direction and see opposite perspective
    - Distance displays dynamically on the chart x-axis

 6. **Interactive Chart Analysis**: